All campuses are open and ready to serve students virtually, hybrid, or in person.

 **Immunization records are NOT to be submitted at the time of application.
 Accepted students will be provided instructions on how to submit immunization records.
 Since some immunization are given over time, you are strongly encouraged to carefully review immunization requirements before applying.

 Upon acceptance into the ADN program, students are required to:

-Liability insurance is provided through the school (included in your tuition)
+- Liability insurance is provided through the school (included in your tuition)

-Purchase school-approved uniforms for clinical experiences.
+- Purchase school-approved uniforms for clinical experiences.

 - Obtain current CPR certification (Healthcare Provider) must be from American Heart Association.

-Complete all required immunizations and provide copies of immunization records.
+- Complete all required immunizations and provide copies of immunization records.

-Complete a TB (Tuberculosis) skin test and provide a copy of the results annually.
+- Complete a TB (Tuberculosis) skin test and provide a copy of the results annually.

-Agree to a criminal background check.
+- Agree to a criminal background check.

-Complete drug screening at the student’s expense on a date specified by Dean of Nursing prior to the start of school.
+- Complete drug screening at the student’s expense on a date specified by Dean of Nursing prior to the start of school.

-Health Insurance documentation.
+- Health Insurance documentation.
 All nursing students must provide documentation of having a health insurance policy.

 - Purchase required supplies, uniforms and textbook to include mandatory instructional resources from ATI